dunnock/react-sigma/README.md

 </Sigma>
 ```

-### Asynchronous graph data loading
+## Components composition

- Component which initializes asynchronously is supposed to mount its children only after initialized
+Component which initialize or provide graph changes asynchronously are supposed to mount children
- (for example LoadJSON), which makes possible to build sequential composition in the pure JSX without
- any callbacks or handlers.
-In the following example RelativeSize will be counted only after loading
- from arctic.json file.
+after initialized.
+For instance LoadJSON will render child subcomponents only after loading.
+This makes possible to build sequential composition in the pure JSX without any callbacks or handlers.
+In the following example RelativeSize will be instantiated only after loading from arctic.json file.

 ```